 From a young-age Daniel has also been involved in the voluntary sector and has served in various roles in the community at both parish and diocesan level.
 In September 2017 Daniel was appointed by Archbishop Charles J. Scicluna as the President of the Diocesan Commission of Justice & Peace.
 In 2018, Daniel has been elected by the conference of European Justice and Peace commissions to serve on the executive council of this organisation.

-A Maltese lawyer and director of the Jesuit Refugee Service in Malta, Dr Katrine Camilleri and also one of three winners of the Roland Berger Human Dignity Award.
+A Maltese lawyer and director of the Jesuit Refugee Service in Malta, Katrine is also one of three winners of the Roland Berger Human Dignity Award.
 The Award is conferred for outstanding achievements or initiatives that, in line with the Foundation’s charitable objectives, succeed in promoting human dignity and human rights and thus encourage a climate of peace and respect in which all people in the world can live together.

 John Paul Cauchi